Cervical cancer library

 Progress in Cervical Cancer Prevention: The CCA Report Card (2012)

 This report assesses global readiness to fight cervical cancer using new approaches and new technologies, especially in regions where the disease is a common killer.
 It underscores the urgent need for the global community to prioritize cervical cancer prevention and control on global health and development agendas.

 Statement from the Forum of African First Ladies Against Breast and Cervical Cancer (2010)

 The First Ladies of seven African countries released this statement as part of their participation in the 4th Stop Cervical Cancer in Africa conference, held July 25-27, 2010 in Accra, Ghana.

-In accordance with its mandate to provide guidance to Member States on health policy matters, WHO issues a series of regularly updated position papers on vaccines and vaccine combinations against diseases that have an international public health impact.
-This paper on HPV vaccines is provided in both English and French, has been reviewed by a number of experts within and outside WHO and has been endorsed by WHO’s Strategic Advisory Group of Experts on vaccines and immunization.
-The position paper begins on the second page of this issue of the WHO Weekly Epidemiological Record.
+In accordance with its mandate to provide guidance to Member States on health policy matters, WHO issues regularly updated position papers on vaccines and vaccine combinations against diseases that have an international public health impact.
+This position paper on HPV vaccines includes official endorsement of a two-dose vaccination schedule for girls under 15 years.
+Available in French and English.

 A Long and Winding Road: Getting the HPV Vaccine to Women in the Developing World (2007)

 This five-page article outlines key issues affecting HPV vaccine accessibity for women in developing countries.

 Stop Cervical Cancer: Accelerating Global Access to HPV Vaccines (2006)